Manan-Singh/SwiftTrading/README.md

 ## Architecture
 ### Overall Architecture Diagram
 [Insert overall architecture diagram here]
+The front end is developed using Angular 5.
+The back end is developed in Java using Spring Boot and JMS.
 ### Database Diagram
 [Insert database diagram here]
 ### Deployment workflow diagram